Innovations in Blockchain Aerospace Tech Ready to Launch

 Consequently, such a record would be of immense use to maintenance engineers who are later contracted to work on the craft.

-Certain components of an airplane can only be used for a fixed number of cycles before they must be replaced.
+Aeronautical engineers from Jettly explain that certain components of an airplane can only be used for a fixed number of cycles before they must be replaced.
 However, the number of cycles can vary depending on whether the plane has been operating under high-pressure or low-pressure conditions.

 Because there is no consistency in recording this flight data, engineers tend only to look at how many hours the plane has been in flight.
 Replacing parts before it’s necessary creates a massive potential for wastage and increased costs for the airlines.
 Conversely, any airline that tries to eke out the life of parts could put passenger lives at risk.